The Village Hall

 Must state age on entry form

-76. Decorated fruit / vegetable to represent a vehicle.
+73. Decorated fruit / vegetable to represent an animal

 PAINTING OR DRAWING